While I don’t die for link building and I barely outreach, I make sure every content I publish is based on data, reality, trust, and quality results.

 As I’m writing this post, one question keeps running inside my mind,

 Am I Focusing Too Much On Content?

 This a question you need to ask yourself, Too.

 For me, Yes, I do focus on content.

 It’s always about content.
-They drive customers, They increase sales, They build links, They build trust, They help other, They make a brand, They destroy a relationship (virtual) and so on… The list will never end.
+They drive customers, increase sales, build links, build trust, help others, make a brand, destroy a relationship (virtual), and so on… The list will never end.
 Trust me, I’ve tried.